 7. Underestimating the tone of your voice.
 Before you air your feelings or respond to your spouse, think about the tone of your voice because it could prevent the situation from getting worse.
 “A gentle answer turns away wrath, But a harsh word stirs up anger”.
 (Proverbs 15:1 NASB)

 8. Not making sex a priority.
 “The husband should fulfill his wife’s sexual needs, and the wife should fulfill her husband’s needs.
-The wife gives authority over her body to her husband, and the husband gives authority over his body to his wife.
+The wife gives authority over her body to her husband, and the husband gives authority over his body to his wife, so they can enjoy each other and an active sex life, other way is to use sites as https://snapchatnudes.net to spice things up.
 Do not deprive each other of sexual relations, unless you both agree to refrain from sexual intimacy for a limited time so you can give yourselves more completely to prayer.
 Afterward, you should come together again so that Satan won’t be able to tempt you because of your lack of self-control.”
 (1 Corinthians 7: 3-5 New Living translation : emphasis mine)

 9. Forgetting to be grateful to each other.
 After being married for a long time, it is easy to become overfamiliar.
 It is important to always be thankful for the little things your spouse does.
 That will encourage him/her to keep doing those things cheerfully.
 “Jesus said to them, ‘A prophet is not without honor except in his hometown and among his own relatives and in his own household.”
 (Mark 6:4 NASB)

 Please like, comment and subscribe.
 And stay connected:

 I don’t mean to say that I have already achieved these things or that I have already reached perfection.
 But I press on to possess that perfection for which Christ Jesus first possessed me.
 (Phillipians 3:12 NLT)